warnerwes/vision-builder-gas/LINTING.md

 ## Customization

-You can modify the `.eslintrc.js` file to adjust rules according to your team's preferences.
+You can modify the `.eslintrc.json` file to adjust rules according to your team's preferences.
 The current configuration balances strictness with practicality for Google Apps Script development.

+## Troubleshooting

+### "module is not defined" Error

+If you encounter a "module is not defined" error, it means the ESLint configuration file is being processed by Google Apps Script.
+This has been resolved by:

+1. Using `.eslintrc.json` instead of `.eslintrc.js` (JSON format doesn't execute as code)
+2. Adding ESLint configuration files to `.claspignore` to prevent deployment to GAS